Characterizations of compactness and weighted eigenvalue problem associated with fractional Hardy-type inequalities: Introduction

 holds for all $v \in \D^{s,p}(\mathbb{R}^{N})$, then the scalar $\lambda \in \R$ is known to be the eigenvalue of \eqref{Weighetd eigenvalue problem}.
-The function $u$ satisfying \eqref{Lagrange equation} is known as the eigenfunction corresponding to the eigenvalue $\lambda$.
+The function $u (\neq 0)$ satisfying \eqref{Lagrange equation} is known as the eigenfunction corresponding to the eigenvalue $\lambda$.
 The first eigenvalue is the least possible eigenvalue defined by $\lambda_{1}:= \inf\{\|u\|_{s,p}^{p}: u \in \D^{s,p}(\R^N),\ \int_{\mathbb{R}^{N}} w|u|^{p}\,\dx =1\}$ and the corresponding eigenfunction is known as the first eigenfunction.
-An eigenvalue $\lambda$ is called principal if at least one of the eigenfunctions associated with the eigenvalue $\lambda$ is of a constant sign.
+An eigenvalue $\lambda$ is called principal if at least one of the eigenfunctions associated with it is of constant sign.
 If the eigenfunctions associated with the eigenvalue $\lambda$ are unique up to some constant multiple, then $\lambda$ is known as a simple eigenvalue.
-Let us consider the problem \eqref{Weighetd eigenvalue problem} in a bounded domain i.e.,
+If we consider the weighted eigenvalue problem \eqref{Weighetd eigenvalue problem} in a bounded domain $\Omega \subset \R^N$ with homogeneous Dirichlet boundary conditions i.e.,